scando1993/thingsboard.github.io/docs/user-guide/telemetry.md

 assignees:
 - ashvayka
 title: Working with telemetry data
-description: IoT device time-series data collection using various IoT protocols and ThingsBoard telemetry feature
+description: IoT device time-series data collection using various IoT protocols and Pacificsoft telemetry feature

 ---

 * TOC
 {:toc}

-ThingsBoard provides a rich set of features related to telemetry data:
+Pacificsoft provides a rich set of features related to telemetry data:

  - **collect** data from devices using MQTT, CoAP or HTTP protocols.
  - **store** timeseries data in Cassandra (efficient, scalable and fault-tolerant NoSQL database).